All photos taken by Dan Jahn.

 Angie Hodapp graduated from the University of Denver Publishing Institute in 2002 and earned an M.A. in English from Colorado State University in 2010.
 She has worked as an editorial assistant at Colorado Review, as a project manager for a publisher of resources for educators, and as an editor in the magazine industry.
 She loves teaching classes of interest to writers—everything from writing craft and information design to query-letter boot camps and royalties-auditing workshops.
 She and her husband live in Denver with their two former shelter cats.

-Karrie Leib joined Nelson Literary Agency in 2014 as the office manager and foreign-rights coordinator for the Asian territories.
+Karrie Leib joined Nelson Literary Agency in 2014 and is currently Kristin’s assistant as well as the indispensable office manager.
 She graduated from the University of Denver Sturm College of Law in 2006 and worked for several years in the legal, non-profit, and library fields.
 Karrie is a lifelong bookworm, and her perfect day is spent riding her bicycle, drinking green tea, and having a quiet place to read.

 Asian Rights Coordinator